krishnappa90/RandomQuoteGenerator---web-application/README.md

 # RandonQuoteGenerator
 This web tool generates a random quote on each click.
-It's a very small project